networknt/light-4j/docs/content/architecture/jee-is-dead.md

 market share quickly and Oracle is [dropping JEE support](https://developers.slashdot.org/story/16/07/02/1639241/oracle-may-have-stopped-funding-and-developing-java-ee)

-With microservices gainning traction, the application servers are hard to sell as these servers are used to host monolithic applications which is hard to management.
-I used to work on an application that have hundreds of EJBs and it took 45 minutes to build and deploy on WebLogic to test a single line change.
+With microservices gainning traction, the application servers are hard to sell as these servers are used to host monolithic applications which is hard to manage.
+I used to work on an application that have hundreds of EJBs and it took 45 minutes to build and deploy on WebLogic to test a single line of change.

 ## JEE customers

-From vendors's perspective, it is not worth to buy these applications as all the promises of JEE are not true.
+From customer's perspective, it is not worth buying these applications as all the promises of JEE are not true.
 You build an application for WebSphere cannot be deployed on WebLogic and you have to spend money to upgrade your application to newer version of the application server as the old version is not supported anymore.
-And these upgrade cost millions of dollars plug the cost of the new application servers.
+And these upgrade cost millions of dollars plus the cost of the new application servers.

 Some smart people start to ask questions.
 Why we need to deploy our application to these monster servers?
 Why we need to package our application as ear or war instead of just a